aransys/Project-3/design.md

   /* Instead of .container .card .btn */
 }
 .task-item {
-  /* Instead of .row .col .task-wrapper .item */
+  /* Instead of .row .col .task-wrapper */
 }

 /* Hardware acceleration only when needed */